 - Eat a healthy snack before or after breastfeeding.

-- Monitor your blood sugar closely.
-You provider may want you to check your glucose more often than usual.
+- Watch your blood sugar closely.
+You provider may want you to check it more often than usual.

 - Not eating enough.
-This may mean eating meals or snacks that are too small, or skipping or delaying meals or snacks.
+This means you may eat meals or snacks that are too small or you may skip or delay eating.

 - Taking too much insulin